grafana/metrictank/devdocs/expr.md

 1) copy-on-write:
 - each function does not modify data in their inputs, they allocate new structures (or possibly get from pool) if there's differences with input
 - storing output data into new slice can typically be done in same pass as processing the input data
-- if you have lots of processing steps (graphite function calls) in a row, we will be creating more slices and copy data (for unmodified points) than strictly necessary.
+- if you have lots of processing steps (graphite function calls) in a row, we will be creating more slices and copy more data than strictly necessary (intermediate copies. also some points may not change).
 - getting a slice from the pool may cause a stall if it's not large enough and runtime needs to re-allocate and copy
 - allows us to pass the same data into multiple processing steps (reuse input data)

-2)copy in advance:
+2) copy in advance:
-- give each processing step a copied slice in which they can do whatever they want (e.g. modify in place)
+- provide each processing function with input series in which they can do whatever they want (e.g. modify in place)
+- practically, we would create a deep copy between fetching the input series and handing it off to the first processing function.
 - works well if you have many processing steps in a row that can just modify in place
 - copying up front, in a separate pass. also causes a stall
 - often copying may be unnessary, but we can't know that in advance (unless we expand the expr tree to mark whether it'll do a write)
+- means we cannot cache intermediate results, unless we also make deep copies anny time we want to cache and hand off for further processing.

 for now we assume that multi-steps in a row is not that common, and COW seems more commonly the best approach, so we chose COW.